LovesWorking/rn-better-dev-tools/README.md

    - Set `enableLogs: true` to see connection information

 5. **Device ID Issues**

    - Make sure your `deviceId` is persistent (see below)

+6. **Storage Monitoring Issues**

+   - Ensure storage instances are properly passed to the hook
+   - For SecureStorage, make sure `secureStorageKeys` array is provided
+   - Check that storage permissions are granted on the device
+   - Verify storage libraries are properly installed and configured
+   - Use `enableLogs: true` to see storage sync information

 ## ⚠️ Important Note About Device IDs